gorkemgoknar/moviescriptcleaner/README.md

 Clean a script file to conversations.
-Note that first 20-30 lines may not be properly good in output As it learns from those lines where char scripts really beging and calculates whitespaces..
+Note that first 20-30 lines may not be properly good in output As it learns from those lines where character lines really begin and calculates whitespaces..

 --inputdir  to specify directory for txt files, else use working directory